sashi0034/angel-lsp/README.md

 # Issues and Contributions

-Please report any issues or feature requests on the [GitHub Issues](https://github.com/sashi0034/angel-lsp/issues)
+Reports of problems and feature requests are welcome on [GitHub Issues](https://github.com/sashi0034/angel-lsp/issues)